quicwg/base-drafts/draft-ietf-quic-http-mapping.md

 QUIC clients send periodic PINGs to servers if there are no currently active data streams on the connection.

-QUIC's PING frame is described in detail in the
+QUIC's PING frame is described in detail in the {{QUIC-TRANSPORT}}.
-{{!I-D.hamilton-quic-transport-protocol}}.

 ## PADDING frame